 The Catahoula dog is another merle coated breed that is often seen with blue eyes.
 This cattle dog is best known for being a ranchhand and helping protect their land from predators.
 You’ll want to have some land for this pup to roam, and they are not suited for apartment life unless you commit to a strict exercise schedule.
 These pups need at least 60 minutes of outdoor time each day to keep their mind occupied.
 The Catahoula is an excellent family dog, and does well in multi-pet households.

-The Italian Mastiff, known as the Italian Mastiff, is another pup with blue eyes and an equally blue-grey coat.
+The Cane Corso, known as the Italian Mastiff, is another pup with blue eyes and an equally blue-grey coat.
 Similar to the Pitbull terrier, it’s not common for the Cane Corso to have blue eyes unless they have a silvery coat color.
 Cane Corsos are laid back and can do well living in an apartment.
 Similar to other Mastiff Breeds, this pup is a giant couch potato, and usually only needs about 30 minutes of exercise each day.

 Now that we’ve covered purebreds, we can’t lose sight of some fantastic mixed breed pups that can also have blue eyes.
 The Siberian Husky is one of the few breeds with natural blue eyes, so you’ll see several different husky mixes on this list.
 There’s also some Aussie mixes as well.
 Let’s take a look at the top Mixed Breed pups that just may have some blue eyes!